 We own and maintain approximately 260 residential housing units located in Ventura and Tulare Counties in California that we lease to employees, former employees and non-employees.
-The December 2017 Southern California wildfires destroyed 14 mobile homes, which cost approximately \$60,000 per unit to replace.
-In fiscal year 2015, we added 65 new agriculture workforce housing units in Santa Paula, California.
+In fiscal year 2015, we added 65 new agriculture workforce housing units in Santa Paula, California and are planning to add an additional 6 units in 2020.
 These properties generate reliable cash flows which we use to partially fund the operating costs of our business and provide affordable housing for many of our employees and the community.